256dpi/hanya/README.md

 	<p>You requested the news: $dynamic(slug)</p>

-Use this variable in combination with the _Definition System_.
+Use this variable in combination with definitions.

 You can also add more difficult patterns:

 	Hanya::dynamic_point("company/news","(/<category>(/<slug>(/<part>)))");

-Hanya renders the page of the first argument even if there is no remaining url.
-The default vaule all variables will be _NULL_.
+hanya renders the page of the first argument even if there is no remaining url.
+The default vaule of all variables will be _NULL_.

 ## Definitions

-The _Definition System_ is the greates part of the whole Hanya story it let you create models (definitions) of objects which can loaded and rendered in your pages.
+The definition system is the greatest part of the whole hanya story it let you create models (definitions) of objects which can loaded and rendered in your pages.
 The best thing is that all content can be edited by your customer in the page itself.
-The only thing you have to carry about is your definition, the rest will be handled by Hanya.
+The only thing you have to carry about is your definition class, the rest will be handled by hanya.

 ### Basics